Silimate/bounties/abc/node-associations.md

-# Retain original node associations while running optimization commands
+# Retain original node associations while running commands

 In `abc`, it is difficult to know how the final graph nodes are related to the original nodes.